 JSON files

-@openclaw/fs-safe/json is the standalone JSON surface — strict and lenient read variants, atomic writes, and a small async lock for serializing in-process writers.
+@openclaw/fs-safe/json is the standalone JSON surface: strict and lenient read variants plus atomic JSON writes.

 import {